Best opening sentence quiz

 8. It’s a funny thing about mothers and fathers.
 Even when their own child is the most disgusting little blister you could ever imagine, they still think that he or she is wonderful.

-Titles: The Iron Man, The Voyage of the Dawn Treader, The Mouse and the Motorcycle, Devil-in-the-Fog, Matilda, The More the Merrier, Uncle Trev, Peter Pan
+Titles in random order: The Iron Man, I Capture The Castle, The Voyage of the Dawn Treader, The Mouse and the Motorcycle, Devil-in-the-Fog, Matilda, The More the Merrier, Uncle Trev, Peter Pan

 Tags: , ,